About The Noyce Scholarship Program

 - It has at least one school in which one of the following occurs:

 - More than 34 percent of the academic classroom teachers at the secondary level (across all academic subjects) do not have an undergraduate degree with a major or minor in, or a graduate degree in, the academic field in which they teach the largest percentage of their classes.

 - More than 34 percent of the teachers in two of the academic departments do not have an undergraduate degree with a major or minor in, or a graduate degree in, the academic field in which they teach the largest percentage of their classes.

 - It has at least one school whose teacher attrition rate has been 15 percent or more during the last three school years.

 Although districts that meet one of the above conditions can change from one year to the next, select this document for a list of Pennsylvania secondary schools who met the condition of >50% low-income student population in the 2010-2011 academic year.
 These are likely good candidates for you to examine for potential employment in Pennsylvania.

 In order to examine states other than Pennsylvania, try this website.
-NOTE: this will direct you to districts that have at least 30% low-income population (Noyce requires 50%).
-Possible schools will include SOME, but NOT all of these.
+NOTE: this will direct you to all districts/cities in the selected state.
+You must examine the column for free or reduced lunch and find districts and/or schools which have at least 50% in this column.

 In both cases, these resources are meant as guides.
 Upon employment, you will be required to have a district official verify that the school in which you teach satisfies at least one of the above Noyce requirements.